Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 #### **1. Delete (Common for Dynamically Provisioned Storage)**
 - When the PVC is deleted, the corresponding PV and its underlying **storage resource** (e.g., cloud disk, block storage) are **automatically deleted**.
 - This is useful in **cloud environments** where storage resources should be freed when no longer in use.
+- Block storage

 **🔹 Example Use Case:**
 - **AWS EBS, GCP Persistent Disk, Azure Disk** – Storage dynamically provisioned via CSI drivers gets deleted along with the PV, preventing orphaned resources.